biazhong/PPP/README.md

   File \_batchingc++RandomSleepTime.cpp is the C++ code used to conducted the experiment related to the batching method in Table 2;

-  File \_onebyonec++RandomSleepTime.cpp is the C++ code used to conducted the experiment related to the batching method in Table 2;
+  File \_onebyonec++RandomSleepTime.cpp is the C++ code used to conducted the experiment related to the one-by-one method in Table 2;

 ---The csv file "Numerical Results.csv" contains all the numerical results for the experiments we have conducted for the paper entitled "Speeding Up Paulson's Procedure for Large-Scale Problems Using Parallel Computing".
 Besides the results listed in the form of tables, it includes the exact numerical results for the experiments whose results are displayed in figures.